Kashere

-Kashere is a ward located in Gombe State, Nigeria's Akko Local Government Area.
-About 46 kilometers, or 28 miles, from Kashere.
+Kashere is a town and electoral ward located in Gombe State, Nigeria's Akko Local Government Area.
+About 46 kilometers, or 28 miles, from Kumo.
 The distance is roughly 397 kilometers / 247 mi from Kashere to Abuja, the capital of Nigeria.

 The postcode of the area is 771103.

 Climate

 The rainy season in Kashere is oppressive and cloudy, the dry season is partly cloudy, and it's hot all year round.
 The average annual temperature ranges from 73 °F to 70 °F degrees Fahrenheit with very little variation below or above 103 °F.